VithikShah/CoronaGo-API/README.md

 **A new hands-free Payment System** : As discussed above , there is a new payments system developed which works by just scanning a persons a face to pay them.
 And this whole system is decentralised on ethereum.
 So every transaction is recorded and is verified.

 **An informative chat-bot** : This app also includes a chat-bot which can answer your questions regarding any doubts related to COVID-19.

+**Public Health Record System** : As it is a decentralised platform on blockchain all medical records are saved.

 **Current Situation Dashboard** :  It features a dashboard which gives current situation of Infected/Cured/Deceased Persons.